 Approved Vendors and their agents (including installers and marketers) must meet a specified set of contract requirements in their installation contracts (Residential Solar or Non-Profit and Public Facilities projects) or subscription contracts (Community Solar projects).
-Approved Vendors will be required to attest that these contract requirements were satisfied at the time of submitting either a Part I application (for Residential Solar or Non-Profit and Public Facilities projects) or a Part II application (for
+Approved Vendors will be required to attest that these contract requirements were satisfied at the time of submitting either a Part I application (for Residential Solar or Non-Profit and Public Facilities projects).

-Community Solar projects).
 The IPA and Program Administrator reserve the right to request copies of these contracts.